 Use a White Background When Sampling Colour Boards

 It’s really important to ensure you use a white backdrop behind your painted colour board.
 A common mistake that people make is taking a roller and painting an area on top of their wall current wall colour, but this is incorrect for two reasons:

-1) You will find yourself comparing the new colour to your current wall colour as oppose to viewing it independently with other finishes & with a neutral background.
+1) You will find yourself comparing the new colour to your current wall colour as opposed to viewing it independently with other finishes & with a neutral background.

 2) You are only looking at the proposed wall colour in one area of the room, so fully understanding how it will work at various times of the day under different light sources is not possible.

 Painting is not inexpensive if you are hiring a professional to do the job.
 Even if you are doing the paint work yourself, it’s really time consuming.
-Take the extra step and save yourself time and money in the long run by painting large sample boards and I promise that you won’t regret it!
+Take the extra step and save yourself time and money in the long run by painting large sample boards, you won’t regret it!

 Below is my latest Youtube video on this very subject, click on the picture to watch the video.

-Do you live in my area and want to hire me to help you choosing the right paint colours for your home?
-I can help you Love Where You Live.
+Do you live in my area and want help choosing the right paint colours for your home?
 Professional design services are just a click away.
-Contact me here and let’s do this!!
+Contact me here and let me help you to Live Beautifully.